Jet132/AI-Engine/README.md

 # Setup

-	.setupEngine(boolean menu, int InputNumber, int[] hidden, int OutputNumber, int AINumber, int Generationsteps, int MutationRate);
+	.setupEngine(int[] layout, int AINumber, int Generationsteps, int MutationRate, boolean cuda);

-* menu should allways be false
+* layout describes the NN. for example:

+		{2,2,2} means
+		NN has 2 inputs
-* hidden should be an array with the neurons in each hiddenlayer
+		2 hidden neurons in one layer

-			for example {2,3} makes two hidden layers the first one with 2 neurons
-			the second one with3
+		2 outputs

 * Generationsteps is the Amount of times it makes a generation before actually making children, so no AI can get to the next generation by luck

+* If cuda is true the NN will run on your Nvidia GPU.
+Note: for small NNs CPU is recommended

 # Training
 * setInput